 According to research specialists at Mercola, cardamom is an ancient medical tradition in tropical parts of India, South Asia and Nepal.
 It is said to cure many ailments such as congestion, teeth and gum infections, sore throat, kidney and lung issues, stomach problems and tuberculosis.
 Cardamom was also used as an antidote for snake and spider bites.
 Moreover, it has long been known as a successful treatment for urinary tract infections – even gonorrhea.

-To top it off, cardamom is a culinary dream spice.
+To top it off, Cardamom Pods are a culinary dream spice.
 In East Indian cultures, it is used in mild curry blends and in spicy-hot masala dishes.
 Cardamom tea is also very popular in India.
 In Middle Eastern cultures, cardamom is prepared like a coffee known as “gahwa” .
 It is served everyday and is considered etiquette and a definite hospitality necessity.

 Note: Always consult a qualified healthcare specialist before using any treatment such as a detox diet.
 This includes natural remedies and herbal teas or supplements.
 Additionally, the information in this article is not intended as medical advice; it is for educational purposes only.